|Born||in Marion, Indiana, USA|

 |Birth Name||James Byron Dean|

 He had major roles in only three movies.
-In the Elia Kazan production of John Steinbeck's East of Eden (1955) he played Caleb, the "bad" brother who couldn't force affection from his stiff-necked father.
+In the Elia Kazan production of John Steinbeck's East of Eden (1955) he played Cal Trask, the bad brother who could not force affection from his stiff-necked father.
 His true starring role, the one which fixed his image forever in American culture, was that of the brooding red-jacketed teenager Jim Stark in Nicholas Ray's Rebel Without a Cause (1955).
 George Stevens' filming of Edna Ferber's Giant (1956), in which he played the non-conforming cowhand Jett Rink who strikes it rich when he discovers oil, was just coming to a close when Dean, driving his Porsche Spyder race car, collided with another car while on the road near Cholame, California on September 30, 1955.
 He had received a speeding ticket just two hours before.
-James Dean was killed almost immediately from the impact from a broken neck.
-He was 24.
+At age 24, James Dean was killed almost immediately from the impact from a broken neck.
 His very brief career, violent death and highly publicized funeral transformed him into a cult object of apparently timeless fascination.

 - IMDb Mini Biography By: Ed Stephan <email@example.com>